Ryangwaite/AWS-SAA-C02-Course/README.md

 This is an in memory cache for Dynamo.

 **Traditional Cache**: The application needs to access some data and checks the cache.
 If the cache doesn't have the data, this is known as a cache miss.
 The application then loads directly from the database.
 It then updates the cache with the new data.
 Subsequent queries will load data from the cache as a cache hit and it will be faster

 **DAX**: The application instance has DAX SDK added on.
 DAX and dynamoDB are one in the same.
 Application uses DAX SDK and makes a single call for the data which is returned by DAX.
 If DAX has the data, then the data is returned directly.
 If not it will talk to Dynamo and get the data.
 It will then cache it for future use.
-The benefit of this system is there is only one set of API calls using one SKD.
+The benefit of this system is there is only one set of API calls using one SDK.
 It is tightly integrated and much less admin overhead.

 #### 1.18.6.1.
 DAX Architecture

 This runs from within a VPC and is designed to be deployed to multiple AZs in that VPC.
 Must be deployed across AZs to ensure it is highly available.

 DAX is a cluster service where nodes are placed into different AZs.
 There is a **primary node** which is the read and write note.
 This replicates out to other nodes which are **replica nodes** and function as read replicas.
 With this architecture, we have an EC2 instance running an application and the DAX SDK.
 This will communicate with the cluster.
 On the other side, the cluster communicates with DynamoDB.

 DAX maintains two different caches.
 First is the **item cache** and this caches individual items which are retrieved via the **GetItem** or **BatchGetItem** operation.
 These operate on single items and must specify the items partition or sort key.

 There is a **query cache** which holds data and the parameters used for the original query or scan.
 Whole query or scan operations can be rerun and return the same cached data.

 Every DAX cluster has an endpoint which will load balance across the cluster.
 If data is retrieved from DAX directly, then it's called a cache hit and the results can be returned in microseconds.

 Any cache misses, so when DAX has to consult DynamoDB, these are generally returned in single digit milliseconds.
 Now in writing data to DynamoDB, DAX can use write-through caching, so that data is written into DAX at the same time as being written into the database.

 If a cache miss occurs while reading, the data is also written to the primary node of the cluster and the data is retrieved.
 And then it's replicated from the primary node to the replica nodes.

 When writing data to DAX, it can use write-through.
 Data is written to the database, then written to DAX.

 #### 1.18.6.2.
 DAX Considerations

 - Primary node which writes and Replicas which support read operations.
 - Nodes are HA, if the primary node fails there will be an election and secondary nodes will be made primary.
 - In-memory cache allows for much faster read operations and significantly reduced costs.
 If you are performing the same set of read operations on the same set of data over and over again, you can achieve performance improvements by implementing DAX and caching those results.
 - With DAX you can scale up or scale out.
 - DAX supports write-through.
 If you write data to DynamoDB, you can use the DAX SDK.
 DAX will handle that data being committed to DynamoDB and also storing that data inside the cache.
 - DAX is not a public service and is deployed within a VPC.
 Anything that uses that data many times will benefit from DAX.
 - Any questions which talk about caching with DynamoDB, assume it is DAX.

 ### 1.18.7.
 Amazon Athena

 - You can take data stored in S3 and perform Ad-hoc queries on data.
 Pay only for the data consumed.
 - Start off with structured, semi-structured and even unstructured data that is stored in its raw form on S3.
 - Athena uses **schema-on-read**, the original data is never changed and remains on S3 in its original form.
 - The schema which you define in advance, modifies data in flight when its read.
 - Normally with databases, you need to make a table and then load the data in.
 - With Athena you create a schema and load data on this schema on the fly in a relational style way without changing the data.
 - The output of a query can be sent to other services and can be performed in an event driven fully serverless way.

 #### 1.18.7.1.
 Athena Explained

 The source data is stored on S3 and Athena can read from this data.
 In Athena you are defining a way to get the original data and defining how it should show up for what you want to see.

 Tables are defined in advance in a data catalog and data is projected through when read.
 It allows SQL-like queries on data without transforming the data itself.

 This can be saved in the console or fed to other visualization tools.

-You can optimize the original data set to reduce the amount of space uses for the data and reduce the costs for querying that data.
+You can optimize the original data set to reduce the amount of space used for the data and reduce the costs for querying that data.
 For more information see the AWS [documentation.](https://aws.amazon.com/cloudtrail/pricing/)

 [^1]: For more information on Server Name Indication see the Cloudfare SNI [documentation.](https://www.cloudflare.com/learning/ssl/what-is-sni/)